ashifulislam/Cricket-Player-Information-System/README.md

 4. Finally i discovered all the installment process and accept license aggrement
 ## Usage
 1. Go to home page
-2. See the batsman and bowlwer information
+2. See the batsman and bowler information
 3. See the player's statistics
 4. Search any player by his name or team name
 ## History
 I completed this project when i was in 3rd semester.
 To complete my project i took 4 month.
-I did not need to any cost to completed my project.
+I did not need any cost to complete my project.
 ## Contributing codes
 Any and all contributions to the project are welcome.
 Cricket Player Informationis used across the world primarily by organizations with a sports purpose so you can have real impact!